 As many dealers can attest, surviving in the precision farming business is hard enough, but truly succeeding requires vision, ingenuity and a little luck.

-For South Dakota Wheat Growers, a 5,400 farmer member co-operative based in Aberdeen, S.D., precision profitability hinges on selling solutions, not products.
+For South Dakota Wheat Growers (now known as Agtegra), a 5,400 farmer member co-operative based in Aberdeen, S.D., precision profitability hinges on selling solutions, not products.
 It also requires an acute awareness that technology touches almost every aspect of the company’s business, from custom application to agronomic analysis.

 One needn’t look beyond the two words underneath Wheat Growers’ logo — ‘Connecting Solutions’ — to understand the importance of collaboration on the success of the retailer’s precision business.

 “As a co-op, producers hold us to way different standards than individual entities,” says Brent Wiesenburger, precision ag manager with Wheat Growers.
 “If a display doesn’t function properly, that threatens $300,000 worth of business on the agronomy side or that customer not bringing his grain to us, all because of one, tiny product not working.
 It’s a tough animal for us to deal with if products don’t work the way they are supposed to.”

 But for nearly 20 years, the 2014 Precision Farming Dealer Most Valuable Dealership has succeeded in connecting customers to technology solutions and continues to progressively grow the business.
 During the last 3 years alone, Wheat Growers has doubled its overall precision farming revenue from $5.1 million in 2011 to $10.9 million in 2013, with nearly 70% of profits generated through service offerings, including its cornerstone Management Zone-Based technology (MZB) program.